probcomp/Gen.jl/docs/src/index.md

 assignment = get_assignment(trace)
 ```

-The `get_assignment` method returns a *assignment*, which is a trie (prefix tree) that contains the values of random choices.
+The `get_assignment` method returns an *assignment*, which is a trie (prefix tree) that contains the values of random choices.
-Printing the assignment gives a pretty printed representation:
+Printing the assignment gives a pretty-printed representation:

 ```julia
 print(assignment)